Let You Be Right

-"Let You Be Right" (stylized in all caps) is a song by American singer-songwriter Meghan Trainor.
+"Let You Be Right" (stylized in all caps) is a song by the American singer-songwriter Meghan Trainor.
 It was written by Trainor, Andrew Wells and Jacob Kasher Hindlin, and produced by Wells.
 "Let You Be Right" was announced on May 8, 2018, along with its official single artwork the day after.
 Epic Records released it on May 10, 2018, along with "Can't Dance".
 Both songs were intended to be part of Trainor's third major-label studio album Treat Myself (2020), but did not make it to the final cut.
 Lyrically, the midtempo throwback disco and pop song sees Trainor trying to reach a compromise with a feuding lover.